Lake Rebecca Muskie Egg-Take

 Located entirely within a Three Rivers Park District Park Reserve , 254-acre Lake Rebecca is used to produce muskellunge (muskie) and tiger muskie eggs for statewide stocking needs.
 Annual muskie egg collections from Rebecca began in 1987.

 Since 1982, small muskies from Leech Lake sources have been stocked to perpetuate a population; the lake is unsuitable for natural reproduction.
 Lake Rebecca naturally supports a bass-panfish mix similar to many local lakes.

-Once fertilized at the Lake Rebecca site, eggs are transported to DNR hatcheries in St. Paul and Waterville for incubation and hatching.
+Once fertilized at the Lake Rebecca site, eggs are transported to State hatcheries in St. Paul and Waterville for incubation and hatching.
 This site is one of several in the MN DNR Fisheries' muskellunge propagation program.

 While fishing Lake Rebecca is allowed and facilitated, we ask anglers to use methods that minimize stressing the valuable and vulnerable muskies, which typically number fewer than 120 and take five years or longer to mature.

 If you have questions about the Lake Rebecca muskie spawn, contact our office.
 While there are no tours or guides, the public can observe the operation when in progress, keeping in mind 1) Park District rules and fees (note: electric trolling motors only) and 2) a small MN DNR Fisheries crew is doing detail-oriented, time-sensitive work in variable outdoor conditions, so opportunities for interaction are sometimes limited.